alenQingshan/GlobalTimer/issue_template.md

 >
 > Please remove this line and everything above it before submitting.

-* [ ] I've read, understood, and done my best to follow the [*CONTRIBUTING guidelines](https://github.com/Alamofire/Alamofire/blob/master/CONTRIBUTING.md).
+* [ ] I've read, understood, and done my best to follow the steps.

 ## What did you do?